Chapter 12 : We're Getting Married... Crap

 “Telling me about this holiday,” I pointed out, “Telling me that you were going back to England for a training day and that the day after that you had a match.”
 I listed on my fingers.

-“I’d have to disagree,” Harry butted in, “He must be very organised to keep this relationship a secret from us for 2 years.
-As well as the press.”
-I quickly averted my eyes to floor as James coughed awkwardly, “I mean, keeping it from us is a hard feat but from the press, you’d have to be very sneaky.”
+“I’d have to disagree,” Harry butted in, “He must be very organised to keep this relationship a secret from us for two years.
+As well as the press,” I quickly averted my eyes to floor as James coughed awkwardly, “I mean, keeping it from us is a hard feat but from the press, you’d have to be very sneaky.”
 I really wished we’d get off the topic of this relationship.

 “So, what are you doing today Harry?”
 I asked politely, changing the topic of conversation.
 The street around us was busy with tourists that were animatedly snapping pictures of everything that seemed just a little bit foreign, wearing the usual palm tree t-shirts in wacky colours like yellow, blue, orange or red.
 The locals were pointing at each tourist, making comments in Spanish whilst carrying shopping bags from the direction of the shopping centre we were walking towards.
 Cars zoomed past us in all different colours whilst the sun reflected off the shiny metal, blinding me for a few seconds each time.
 I was glad that most people were sweating slightly from the heat because I was pretty sure I was sweating like a sinner in church.